gookit/ini/parser/README.md

 # ini parser

-This a parser for parse INI format content to golang data
+This is a parser for parse INI format content to golang data

 > parser is ref the project: https://github.com/dombenson/go-ini, Thank you very much